StratiGraph-ECCCH/Heriverse-doc/docs/vr_mode.rst

    :align: center
    :width: 100%

-   Example of a panel with a list of nodes (on the left) and a panel with the name and description of the clicked node (on the right)
+   Example of a panel with a list of nodes (on the left) and a panel with the name and description of the clicked node (on the right).